status-im/specs/docs/stable/1-client.md

 two.
 Status was started as an encapsulation of and a clear window to this world computer.

-#### I heard you were moving away from Whisper?
+#### Why do you use Waku?

+Waku is a direct upgrade and replacement for Whisper, the main motivation for developing and implementing Waku can be found in the [Waku specs](https://github.com/vacp2p/specs/blob/master/specs/waku/waku-1.md#motivation).

+>Waku was created to incrementally improve in areas that Whisper is lacking in,
+>with special attention to resource restricted devices.
+We specify the standard for
+>Waku messages in order to ensure forward compatibility of different Waku clients,
+>backwards compatibility with Whisper clients, as well as to allow multiple
+>implementations of Waku and its capabilities.
+We also modify the language to be more
+>unambiguous, concise and consistent.

-Whisper is not currently under active development, and it has several drawbacks.
+Considerable work has gone into the active development of Ethereum, in contrast Whisper is not currently under active development, and it has several drawbacks.
 Among others:

- - It is very wasteful bandwidth-wise and it doesn't appear to be scalable
+-   Whisper is very wasteful bandwidth-wise and doesn't appear to be scalable
 -   Proof of work is a poor spam protection mechanism for heterogeneous devices
 -   The privacy guarantees provided are not rigorous
- - There's no incentives to run a node
+-   There are no incentives to run a node

 Finding a more suitable transport privacy is an ongoing research effort, together with [Vac](https://vac.dev/vac-overview) and other teams in the space.

-#### Why is PoW for Whisper set so low?
+#### Why is PoW for Waku set so low?

 A higher PoW would be desirable, but this kills the battery on mobile phones, which is a prime target for Status clients.